UTSAVS26/PySnippets/README.md

    ```
 5. Open a pull request on GitHub to merge your changes into the main repository.

+We welcome all contributions to improve **PySnippets**!
+If you would like to contribute, please follow the [Contributing.md](./CONTRIBUTING.md) to know how to get started.

 ### Adding Your Project

 We also encourage users to add their own projects or larger contributions that build upon or extend **PySnippets**.
 Feel free to reach out or submit your project through a pull request.